 What are the symptoms of COVID-19?

 Symptoms include fever, cough, sore throat, fatigue, weakness, shortness of breath/difficulty in breathing, loss of sense of smell, diarrhoea and abdominal pain.
-In more severe cases, infection can cause severe acute respiratory distress requiring oxygen therapy, organ failure and even death.
+In more severe cases, the infection can cause severe acute respiratory distress requiring oxygen therapy, organ failure and even death.

 However, most people who become infected don’t develop any symptoms and don’t feel unwell.
 In those with symptoms, the majority are mild and recover from the disease without needing special treatment.
 Older people, and those with underlying medical problems like high blood pressure, heart problems, cancer or diabetes, are more likely to develop serious illness.
 People with fever, cough and difficulty breathing should seek medical attention